carla-simulator/data-collector/docs/agent_module.md

 To compute all the obstacle avoidance behaviors the position and orientation of the ego-car on the map are used.
-The position of all the other objects(vehicles pedestrians and traffic lights), are also used.
-A  semi-circle is computed on the direction of the ego-car orientation.
+The position of all the other objects; vehicles, pedestrians and traffic lights;
-   The semi-circle size is proportional to the distance where the other dynamic objects are.
-If this semi circle interesects with an object, the ego-car reacts to it.
+  are also used.

 #### Noiser